 “It’s absolutely disgusting.
 I never thought a newspaper would stoop to such a low,” she said.

-“I hope out of this tragedy there can some be some good come out of it and the media learns a lesson.
+“I hope out of this tragedy there can some be some good come out of it and general media learns this lesson.
 This is just wrong.”

 Transgender support and awareness group Trans Health Australia has demanded an apology from News Corp.